Diocese of Peoria: The Catholic Post

 In 1934, the diocese established a newspaper called The Peoria Register.
 It originally was part of a chain of diocesan newspapers printed in Denver.
 In 1969, the name was changed to The Catholic Post.
-After 90 years, the paper published its final edition on Dec.
+The Post published its final edition on Dec.
 24, 2023.

+Education

+As of 2026, the Diocese of Peoria had seven high schools and 32 elementary/middle schools.